Digital1O1/Data_Structures/Geeks For Geeks DSA/Data Structures/Array/array_notes.md

 In-Place Sorting
 - Arranging elements w/o using extra space
-- Stuck with using give narray
+- Stuck with using give array

 Stability of Sorting
 - Said to be stable if the relative order of the same valued elements is preserved in the final array